jlinick/EclipseAutomator/README.md

 ### voice_actions

-Each voice action represents a specific voice notification given at a specific time, referenced to a phase as given in the events above.
+Each voice action represents a specific audio notification given at a specific time.
+This is where you enter each voice action.
+Each action is referenced to a specific time (determined by the events above.)

 ```
 {"text": "First phase of the eclipse begins in 20 minutes.", "time": "c1", "offset": -1200, "voice": "Alex"},
 ```